Boy name origins & meanings

 Famous people who gave their babies this name

-William is the number three most popular boys name in the US, according to 2018 Social Security Administration data.
-It has remained in the number three position for three years in a row, after remaining in the number five position for four years in a row.
+According to Social Security Administration data, William has remained in the number three position for three years in a row, after remaining in the number five position for four years in a row.
 It has been in the top 10 names since 2001.
+Its nickname Liam, has become quite the popular name in its own right.

 However, it is the 47th most popular name on FamilyEducation.com.